Gpriznar/Javascript-Projects/README.md

 BatmanAPI: Practice website using OMDb API in order to display batman related movies.

     - Future updates would include more styling via CSS and possibly interactions via JQuery

+CoffeeShop: Practice website using an API in order to create, delete and search for orders using Get and Fetch functions.